Learn about actual and potential costs

 What are the most common methods you use to reach potential customers?

-How do the employees track their work?
+How do your employees track their work?
 How often am I provided with a report showing their progress?

-On average, how much time does a call center employee spend on reaching out to potential clients?
+On average, how much time does a call center employee spend on reaching out to potential customers?

-What market(s) are your clients primarily in?
-What experience do you have serving clients in my market?
+What industries are your clients primarily in?
+What experience do you have serving clients in my industry?

 What is the range in size of your clients?
-What experience do you have serving clients similar to my size?
+What experience do you have serving clients similar in size to my business?